LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/conversation-tester.md

 ### Introduction
-By using the Conversation tester, you will be able to test your bot and identify if your bot's response has the right configuration.
+By using the Conversation Tester, you will be able to evaluate the conversational flow of your bot identify issues with any responses sent by the bot.
 The Conversation Tester feature aims to help you to identify possible misconfiguration in your bot.
 This provides three important components.
 First, the chat window in which you can start testing your bot.
 Second, the Logs column in which you will see if your bot response was processed or had an error.
 And finally, the JSON EDITOR column will help you to identify the error cause.

 #### Successful Response
 When you are testing your bot, and you are getting a `Processed` response, it means that the bot configuration is valid and the bot responded with a valid message.
 See the image below.
 <img style="width:800px" src="img/botconnectordashboard/processed_response.png">